crystalct/C64UnifDiagCart/README.md

 The Dead Test is almost completely dedicated to System RAM testing and does no type of System ROM or Port Testing.

+The Dead Test is an Ultimax type cartridge that starts the Commodore 64 in that mode and not all areas of the RAM (64KByte) are accessible.
+Only the following locations were accessible:
+* Zero Page Memory resides at Locations $0000 - $00FF.
+* The Stack Page resides at Memory Locations $0100 - $01FF.
+* RAM Locations $0200 - $03FF.
+* The Screen RAM resides at Memory Locations $0400 - $07FF.
+* The Color RAM resides at Memory Locations $D800 - $DC00.
+* RAM Locations $0800 - $0FFF.

+Due to the hardware configuration of the Commodore C64's DRAMs, all DRAMs come into play in the management of the first 4Kbytes of RAM ($0000 - $0FFF), so if at least one of the DRAM chips is not functioning correctly, the test carried out by Dead Test will highlight the problem.

+When the Dead Test does not detect system malfunctions, it is notorious for changing the type of diagnostics, and therefore the type of cartridge, for a more in-depth analysis.

 **Appeareance**

 |||